It’s the week after the 4th of July. Is everyone exhausted?

 After lunch the guys had a mission- to get the damn table out of the damn water.

 This took the help of one dog, three guys to lift, two people to jump in the water, and three ladies to offer moral support.
-This is a prime example of why I don’t like working in groups.
 It took forever just to decide on the proper way to lift the table out of the water.
 Pulleys were suggested, the word engineering was tossed around, people pointed out the obvious.
 They ended up lifting it with sheer strength, the most obvious answer.
 Literally, 45 minutes to talk about the process.
 I was more than ready to head to the beach once the worlds easiest problem was solved.

 Like typical twenty (or thirty) -somethings, we threw a Nerf football around.
 All that was missing was our college pinnies and beer koozies.
 I quickly realized that I have no skill concerning group sports.
 While my friends were living the athletic dream, I kept apologizing for my poor throwing skills.
 This is why I play Candy Crush and Solitaire.
 I tried going in the water but eventually called it quits after getting hit in the face so many times.
 No one was safe.
 Jerry got a second sunburn.
 Kathryn almost lost her top in the battle of boobs versus ocean.